 Other Potential Causes of Tooth Pain

 There are a handful of other potential culprits to consider.
-Some patients suffer gum tissue trauma from the rubber dam clamp used in the procedure.
+Some patients suffer gum tissue trauma from the rubber dam ring used in the procedure.
 This may be the source of your pain, which some people incorrectly attribute to the tooth itself.
 One of the final steps of a root canal is to add a filling.
-If this filling is a too tall, you will exert disproportionate pressure on it, which makes it sore.
+If this filling is a too tall, you will exert disproportionate pressure on it, which makes the ligaments around the tooth sore.
 Even a slight miscalculation in the height of your filling can create noticeable, sustained discomfort.
 Fortunately, the endodontist (or a dentist) simply needs to adjust the filling, and the soreness will rapidly dissipate.

 Very rarely, certain patients experience “phantom pain.”
 The nerve that leads into the tooth does remain sensitive for some time, which may create the sensation that it is still attached to the tooth’s formerly diseased nerve (even after the root canal removed it).